MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ::: moniker-end

-To learn more about compatibility requirements, see [Compatibility with Azure DevOps](/azure/devops/server/compatibility).
+To learn more about compatibility requirements, see [Compatibility with Azure DevOps Server](/azure/devops/server/compatibility).

 ## Choose list and query type